 Take the woodruff key from the crank.
 You will not need it anymore.
 Please do not forget to do so, otherwise you will have trouble later on in the assembly.
-(Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
-It simply guides to the correct setting which will now be otherwise achieved.)

-Take a look at the new stator.
+Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
+It simply guides to the correct setting which will now be otherwise achieved.

-You will find there a small red marking.
-This is an ignition marking.
+Have a look at the new stator unit.
+You will find there left from the larger black coil a small red marking.
+This is an ignition marking for timing.